cimini-xyz/ssg1/README.md

-# SSG1 (Static Site Generator)
+# Static Site Generator

-A simple static site generator built in Python that converts HTML files into a blog-style website.
+A focused HTML static site generator that handles site organization and index generation.

+## Design Philosophy

+This SSG follows the Unix philosophy of "do one thing well".
+It focuses specifically on organizing and generating HTML site structure, leaving markup conversion (like Markdown to HTML) to specialized tools of your choice.

 ## Features

-- Converts HTML files with metadata into blog posts
+- Handles HTML input files
-- Generates an index page of all articles
+- Generates organized index pages
-- Sorts articles by publication date
-- Supports article categories
+- Supports multiple grouping strategies (--group option):
-- Creates clean URLs from article titles
+  - flat: no grouping
+  - year: group by year
+  - yearmonth: group by year and month
+  - category: group by category

+## Usage

+1. Convert your markup files to HTML using your preferred tool (pandoc, markdown, etc)
+2. Run the SSG to generate your site structure: